MahimaBhushan/Health-Monitoring-App_3-containers/README.md

    >>docker build -t collectdata .

-   >>docker run --link mongo:mongo collect data
+   >>docker run --link mongo:mongo collectdata

 3. build the dashboard image and run the container linking with the database also map the ports